daproject85/EUR_USD_SCALPER/repo/docs/EuroScalper_Logging_README.md

 - Risk/TP trigger timings

 ## Notes
-- If you run multiple charts/symbols, each gets its own file (magic included).
+- If you run multiple charts/symbols, each gets its own file.
 - Logging is lightweight; disable with `ES_Log_Enable=false` for production.